adamsteer/f4g-oceania-pdal/workshop/3-pipelines.md

 We can fix that - using either command line overrides, or for clever folks, templating in JSON (we'll get to that shortly using Python).

 Let's modify our pipeline a little to remove the final filter, and write out the entire dataset with noise and ground points labelled.
-We will then pass in some non-default `filters.smrf` options.
+We will then pass in some non-default `filters.csf` options.
 Write the next JSON block out as `rpas-ground-allthepoints.json`

 ```
-{
-  "pipeline":[
+[
     {
         "type":"readers.las",
         "filename":"APPF-farm-sample.laz"